aarontan-git/Learning/DRL/README.md

 # README

-Currently experimenting with several DRL repos available on GitHub (repo authors are stated in respective folders).
+- This repo was created with the intention for me to experiment with different ML/DL/DRL techniques that are available on GitHub and the rest of the internet (repo authors are stated in respective folders).

+- Personal repo for learning.